fan455/fan455_piano_synthesis/README.md

 # fan455_piano_synthesis
 This is an open-source piano sound synthesis project using physical modelling.
+It currently aims to simulate: (1) non-linear stiff strings; (2) non-linear hammer-string interaction; (3) 3-layered linear Reissiner-Mindlin plate (soundboard, ribs, bridges), each layer with different orthotropic angles; (4) linear coupling between strings and soundboard through the bridge; (5) simplified acoustic radiation (Rayleigh integral).

+The core codes are written in Rust, whereas some analysis parts are written in Python.
+The main external dependencies of the codes are: (1) GMSH (both GUI and SDK version) for mesh generation and processing; (2) Intel MKL for solving generalized eigenvalue problems of sparse matrices in the system of vibration equations, using the FEAST algorithm.
+The codes include 1D and 2D finite element models customized for piano modelling.
+The finite element approaches used here are maybe more flexible than general-purpose finite element softwares.
+Different variables may use different element orders to reduce computation costs and also alleviate shear locking.

-The project is in active developing status, thus the codes are probably un-runnable for you right now.
+The project is in active developing status, so the codes are probably un-runnable for you right now.
 I will update the documentation when the project is complete enough.